Q&A: Low-Carbohydrate Diets: Effective for Weight Loss but at What Cost?

 Gardner, Trepanowski (8) |

-weight loss between low-fat and low-carb diets.
+between low-fat and low-carbohydrate diets.
 Neither genotype pattern nor

 insulin secretion influenced the results. |